Aslan2500/Banking-System/README.md

 # Banking-System
 This program represents small Banking System with several options

-Program connected with PostgreSQL database, so each created account saves into the database
+Program connected with PostgreSQL database via Hibernate, so all data is stored in the database

 Current Bitcoin price parsed via https://api.coindesk.com/v1/bpi/currentprice.json